vict0rsch/deep_learning/README.md

 On the other hand, explaining it to your toothbrush makes you rethink the whole coding process you went through and hopefully find that (silly?) mistake or incoherence.

 Contact [Clément](https://www.linkedin.com/in/cl%C3%A9ment-nicolle-18ba2267) to learn more.

+## Disclaimer

+*I am currently on a trip until August.
+I will then continue the work.
+And probably migrate to a blog to make it easier to communicate and implement improvements*

 <br>